riceissa/issarice.com/wiki/digital-preservation.md

 Does the DOM differ from the "generated HTML"?

+This is a good read: [Best Way to View Generated Source of Webpage?](https://stackoverflow.com/questions/1750865/best-way-to-view-generated-source-of-webpage).

 # What are various things that can go wrong?

 -   JavaScript alters source HTML